Nmbrs/tf-modules/azure/key_vault/README.md

 ## Sumary

-The `keyvault` module is an abstraction that implements all the necessary Terraform code to provision an Azure Keyvault with success, and accordingly with Visma Nmbrs policies.
+The `keyv_ault` module is an abstraction that implements all the necessary Terraform code to provision an Azure Keyvault with success, and accordingly with Visma Nmbrs policies.